Acrisel/eventor/eventor/README.rst

 Example Highlights
 ==================

     The function *build_flow* (code line 24) build an eventor flow using three functions defined in advance.
     Since no specific store is provided in Eventor instantiation, a default runner store is assigned (code line 25).
     In this build, step *s2* (lines 30-35) is being set with recovery directives.

     The first build and run is done in lines 47-48.
 In this run, a parameter that would cause the second step to fail is being passed.
 As a result, flow fails.
 Output lines 1-17 is associated with the first run.

     The second build and run is then initiated.
-In this run, parameter is set to a value that ould pass step *s2* and run mode is set to recovery (code lines 51-52).
+In this run, parameter is set to a value that would pass step *s2* and run mode is set to recovery (code lines 51-52).
 Eventor skips successful steps and start executing from failed steps onwards.
 Output lines 18-25 reflects successful second run.

 ----------------------
 Additional Information